CroquetMickael/specflow-emulator/docs/docs/Features/scenario-context.md

 # Scenario Context

-`specflow-emulator` give you access to a scenario context, a new way to share data between step, by default in `cucumber` or `jest-cucumber`, you would create a variable at the start of the test file in order to provide it anywhere else in the file.
+`specflow-emulator` give you access to a scenario context, a new way to share data between steps.
+By default in `cucumber` or `jest-cucumber` you would create a variable at the start of the test file in order to provide it anywhere else in the test file.

 ```javascript
 const { defineFeature, loadFeature } = require('jest-cucumber');